ringhilterra/analytics_cup_research/README.md

 **Single Event Analysis**

-Figure 1 shows a low-ASI pressure event where only 1 of 9 nearby teammates (11%) was actively moving—8 teammates were static.
+Figure 1 shows a pressure event with low Active Support Ratio where only 1 of 9 nearby teammates (11%) was actively moving—8 teammates were static.

 ![Figure 1](figs/fig1_low_asi_pressure_event.png)